tacic/Falling-Letters/README.md

 # Falling-Letters

-You write a word you want in HTML and letters fall from different sides to the middle of the page.
+You write a word you want in HTML and letters fall from different sides to the middle of the page...

 HTML, CSS and JS are all in one file...